 There are situations where having a high school degree may be better than holding a GED, for example, when enlisting in the armed forces.

-You can read more about earning a high school diploma after getting your GED in this post.
+You can read more about earning a high school diploma after a GED in this post.

 The GED (an acronym of General Educational Development) is an exam that assesses skills and knowledge at the level of graduating high school students.